What is the flu?

 Is there a vaccine?

 Yes.
 It is important for everyone 6 months and older to get a flu shot this fall and winter.
-There are two types of flu vaccine available this year.
-One type protects against three types (strains) of flu, the other protects against four strains of flu virus.
 Contact your health care provider for updates on where you can get the vaccine.
 If you do not have a doctor, click here to find out where to go in San Francisco.

 What are signs and symptoms of the flu?